Shaping the Yellowstone region

 In the guidebook

 In preparing the first edition of Yellowstone Treasures (2002), we decided that several items would have to be cut so as not to exceed 384 pages.
 The section Janet most hated to leave out was this geological time line.
-But the book does include the “Chronology: Yellowstone since 1800” on pages 319–29 of the updated fifth edition.
+The sixth edition (2020) now has an updated geological time line on pages 297–98.

 Copyright Janet Chapple.
 All Rights Reserved.